'This Is Not Normal': Nutella Riots Hit France After Stores Slash Prices

 "At 8:15, there was already a waiting line of 200 people in front of the store, an employee at one Intermarché location tells Franceinfo.

 When the store opened, that employee said, customers ran to snag their Nutella: "After a few minutes, the director had to intervene.
 He distributed one pot per person, next to a security guard.
-The palette was empty after 10 minutes."
+The pallet was empty after 10 minutes."

 Similar rationing was reported at other stores, and grocery employees relayed accounts of scratches and other wounds to Franceinfo.
-Describing customers running and fighting, a manager of a store in Metz said, "People were aggressive.
+Describing customers running and fighting, a manager of a store in Metz said: "People were aggressive.
 They were trying to tear the pots out and menacing us."

 Radio France International cited the AFP in reporting an employee in the northeastern town of Forbach saying, "People just rushed in, shoving everyone, breaking things.
 It was like an orgy."